-Suffused through this uplifting surface quality there is a silent stream of melancholy.
+Suffused through this uplifting surface quality there’s a silent stream of melancholy.
 Characters will be solitary or face trials and dangers alone, society often seeming like a haven away from the ambivalent but gorgeous world of the encroaching mountains.
 Optimism and moroseness lie in a precarious stand-off.

-Although Stifter battled with depression, his prose and painting were feats in optimism, as if through them he was searching for the things that mattered and made life fizz, away from the waves of a dulling, insatiable sorrow.
-Yet within this pleasure, there is still sadness; a loneliness of ice and snow through which he glimpsed a world just out of reach with stinging clarity.
-No matter how picturesque, his work is glacial; it knows that better things are there, behind the ice –the warmth of a simple meal, the view of an Alpine horizon, the longing of a loved one–, but also that he lacks the means to make his way to them.
+Although Stifter battled with depression, his prose and painting were feats in optimism, as if through them he was searching for the things that mattered and made life fizz.
+Yet within this pleasure, there is sadness still; a loneliness of ice and snow through which he glimpsed a world just out of reach with stinging clarity.
+No matter how picturesque, his work is glacial; it knows that there are better things behind the ice –a simple meal, an Alpine horizon, a loved one’s longing– but also that he lacks the means to make his way to them.

-Ice travels slowly but cumulatively, like depression; a slow, constant grind that cuts valleys into mountains.
+Like depression, ice travels slowly but cumulatively, in a slow, constant grind that cuts valleys into mountains.
 So slow is this process that its movement is invisible —or it would be, if not for the gorges it leaves in its wake.
 Glacial ice marks out the route by which we see it, but it also sets us apart from the ground.
-While it does not quite dislodge the wanderer, it puts a barrier between him and the earth that renders it perceptible, but also leaves it out of reach.
+While it does not quite dislodge the wanderer, it puts a barrier between him and the earth that renders it perceptible, but also leaves it out of grasp.
 Stifter’s writing shares these ice-like qualities, but not because it’s cold or lacking in human warmth.
-His prose is in fact littered with the poignant and affecting, but in front of all his words there is a sheath of ice that digs into the grounding of his characters, preventing the reader’s closer inspection.
+His prose is littered with the poignant and affecting, but in front of all his words there is a sheath of ice that digs into the grounding of his characters, preventing the reader’s closer inspection.

-The sense of reduction in Stifter’s writing comes from knowing what key notes are required for the creation of place.
+The sense of reduction in Stifter’s writing comes from knowing what key notes are required to create a place.
 A mountain will be quickly sketched through colour, light and —maybe— the occasional feature, but it will rarely be described by its typical traits.
-In The Bachelors, a perfect instance of the German Bildungsroman, the mountains “also took on a more beautiful blue, the brighter and more shimmering the evening light painted the greenery of the trees onto their sides.”
-It’s an impressionistic sketch, but rendered with an almost freakish eye for detail.
+In The Bachelors, a perfect Bildungsroman, the mountains “also took on a more beautiful blue, the brighter and more shimmering the evening light painted the greenery of the trees onto their sides.”
+It’s an impressionistic sketch but rendered with an almost freakish eye for detail.
 The expected features of the mountains are assumed by the reader, leaving Stifter to focus on what makes them enigmatic or, more accurately, on what he can use to lure himself away from melancholy.
 Though he varies in detail from book to book, and even from chapter to chapter, the feeling that this hierarchy of detail over outline carries over from his practice as an artist lingers.
-To use Hannah Arendt’s words, “Stifter became the greatest landscape painter of literature…” —a reference to his writing that also endorses his general interest in landscape.
+To use Hannah Arendt’s words, “Stifter became the greatest landscape painter of literature…” —a reference to his writing that endorses his general interest in the landscape.

 Stifter’s paintings coexist with his prose.
 The cover of the Pushkin Press edition of The Bachelors uses a canvas, The King Lake with the Waltzman (1837), painted by him a decade or so before the book was published.
-Though much can be said regarding the relationship of writing, painting and visual conveyance in Stifter by looking at the overlap between them, one of the reasons why this particular painting serves this particular novel is because of the explicit narrative connection that they share.
-Just as with the painting, the story involves a boat trip across a vast lake to the house of an obtuse, eccentric relative.
-The protagonist will be trapped there for a while, and the painting fleetingly captures and reflects that narrative moment, even if it’s born of something else entirely.
-However, there is a greater linkage than the overlap of story-lines.
+Though much can be said on the relationship of writing, painting and visual conveyance in Stifter by looking at the overlaps between them, one of the reasons why this particular painting serves this particular novel is because of the explicit narrative connection that they share.
+Just as with the painting, the story concerns a boat trip across a vast lake to the house of an obtuse, eccentric relative.
+The protagonist will be trapped there for a while, and the painting fleetingly captures and reflects that narrative moment even if it’s born of something else entirely.
+There is, however, a greater linkage than the intersecting story-lines.

 These contain something beyond words, beyond expression, that is frequently established through the characters’ emotions and amplified through the sublimity of their surroundings.
 Kutzer’s drawings, on the other hand, are fireside tellings in the vein of fairytales.
 His postcard of Rock Crystal, for example, shows the two children lost among the ice and rock in a way reminiscent of early Disney animations.
-The tale is reduced to a mere Christmas yarn, though still a pleasant one.
+The tale is reduced to a mere, though pleasant, Christmas yarn.